-After my meeting in San Francisco with Darrel Jones III he added me to a Facebook group called “Breaking Into Startups”.
-This is where my path started to become clearer as my passion continued to grow.
-Breaking Into Startups is a Facebook group created by 3 men (Artur Meyster, Timur Meyster, and Ruben A. Harris) who broke into tech from non-traditional backgrounds.
-They created the Facebook page as a support system for people who are trying to break into the tech industry but don’t have a degree in computer science or have never worked in the tech industry before.
-They also have a podcast that interviews amazing people who broke into tech.
-Guests on the podcast have the most interesting stories and come from a variety of fields such as dance, art, education, banking, and culinary arts.
-These stories were very inspiring so I began listening to the podcast every day.
-I took all the advice that guests gave and refined my plans accordingly.
-I used suggested resources and researched suggested schools.
+After meeting with Darrel Jones III he added me to a Facebook group called Breaking Into Startups which was a game changer.
+Breaking Into Startups is a Facebook group created by 3 awesome humans(Artur Meyster, Timur Meyster, and Ruben A. Harris) who broke into tech from non-traditional backgrounds.
+They created the Facebook page as a support system for people who are trying to break into the tech industry without computer science degrees or prior experience.
+They also have a podcast with interviews of amazing people from diverse backgrounds who broke into tech.
+Guests on the podcast have the most interesting stories and come from a variety of fields such as art, theater, education, and banking.
+By February 2017 I was listening to the podcast every day.
+I took all the advice that guests gave, used their suggested resources and researched suggested schools.

 What Comes After Boot-camp

 My program with Dev Bootcamp started on July 17th and is 18 weeks long, twice as long as most bootcamps.
 Right now I am 10 weeks into the program and having an incredible time, which I will write about in another post.